kaochenlong/JavaScript-Playground/README.md

 yarn install
 ```

+or just run `npx scaffold-html PROJECT_NAME`, then it will create a sample project for you on the fly :)

-After installing those packages, run `yarn dev` and everything should be ready to go!
+After installing those packages, `cd` into the project folder and run `yarn dev` and then everything should be ready to go!

 by eddie@5xcampus.com